 Frozen Imaginaries: Through workshops, design charrettes, and talks, this project investigates frozen construction sites in Amman in relation to masterplans developed for the city, and the economic and political context in the region during the late 20th century.
 This multimedia project is developed by Jawad Dukhgan with Antonio Ottomanelli.

-Keynote by Timothy Mitchell
+Architecture and Representation: the Arab City, Keynote Address by Timothy Mitchell